hyryel/com.unity.multiplayer.docs/docs/advanced-topics/reconnecting-mid-game.md

 - Include multiple reconnection attempts in case of failure.
 You need to define the number of attempts, ensure that `NetworkManager` properly shuts down between each try, and reset the client's state (if needed).

-- Offer an option for players to cancel the reconnection process.
+- Offer an option for Players to cancel the reconnection process.
 This might be useful when there are a lot of reconnection attempts or when each try lasts a long duration.

 ## Automatic reconnection example